hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 // This Provider can be used in testing code for API calls without requiring
 // the use of saving and referencing specific ProviderFactories instances.
 //
-// testAccPreCheckPricing(t) must be called before using this provider instance. var testAccProviderPricing *schema.Provider
+// acctest.TestAccPreCheckPricing(t) must be called before using this provider instance. var testAccProviderPricing *schema.Provider

 // testAccProviderPricingConfigure ensures the provider is only configured once var testAccProviderPricingConfigure sync.Once

-// testAccPreCheckPricing verifies AWS credentials and that Pricing is supported func testAccPreCheckPricing(t *testing.T) {
+// acctest.TestAccPreCheckPricing verifies AWS credentials and that Pricing is supported func testAccPreCheckPricing(t *testing.T) {
-  testAccPartitionHasServicePreCheck(pricing.EndpointsID, t)
+  atest.PartitionHasServicePreCheck(pricing.EndpointsID, t)

   // Since we are outside the scope of the Terraform configuration we must
   // call Configure() to properly initialize the provider configuration. testAccProviderPricingConfigure.Do(func() {
-    testAccProviderPricing = Provider()
+    testAccProviderPricing = awsprovider.Provider()

     config := map[string]interface{}{
       "region": testAccGetPricingRegion(),